Hoodoo (spirituality): Magical amulets

 A Hoodoo stick was found between the walls of the Bennehan House to curse (hex) the family.

 At Stagville Plantation in Durham County, North Carolina, archaeologists found artifacts made by enslaved African Americans that linked to spiritual practices found in West Africa.
 The artifacts included a divining stick, a walking stick, and cowrie shells.
 The wealthy enslaver Bennehan family owned Stagville Plantation; they enslaved 900 African American people.
 Stagville was one of many large slave plantations in the American South.
 Inside the Bennehan house, a walking stick was found between the walls to curse the Bennehan family.
 An enslaved person secretly placed the walking stick to put evil spirits on their enslavers, cursing the family for enslaving them.

+Conjure sticks

 The walking stick was carved into an image of a West African snake spirit (deity) called Damballa.
 In West-Central Africa and African American communities, only initiates trained in the secrets of the serpent and spirits were allowed to have a conjure stick.
 These sticks conjured illness and healing, and the spirit of a conjure stick can warn the conjurer of impending danger.
 Cowrie shells were found on the site and were used by enslaved African Americans to connect with the spiritual element of water "to ensure spiritual guidance over bodies of water."
 In West Africa, cowrie shells were used for money and corresponded to African water spirits.

 Other African cultural survivals among the Gullah people include giving their children African names.
 Linguists have noted identical or similar-sounding names in the Gullah Geechee Nation that can be traced to Sierra Leone, a country in West Africa.
 Some African Americans in South Carolina and Georgia continue to give their children African names for spiritual and cultural reasons.
 The spiritual sense is for their ancestors to give their children spiritual power and protection.
 The cultural reason is so their children will know which region in Africa their ancestry is from.

+The practice of carving snakes onto "conjure sticks" to remove curses and evil spirits and bring healing was found in African American communities in the Sea Islands among the Gullah Geechee people.
+Snake reverence in African American Hoodoo originated from West African societies.